 - Vfull-load is the voltage measured across the secondary terminal at full load.

-Per cent voltage regulation
+Per cent voltage regulation of transformers

 Calculate online: Per cent voltage regulation calculator